Xi Jinping Fast Facts

 2010-2012 - Vice chairman of the Central Military Commission.

-February 2012 - Delivers a policy speech in Washington, DC, and meets with US President Barack Obama.
+February 2012 - Delivers a policy speech in Washington and meets with US President Barack Obama.

-November 15, 2012 - Succeeds Hu Jintao as General Secretary of the CPC Central Committee and as Chairman of the Communist Party's Central Military Commission (CMC).
+November 15, 2012 - Succeeds Hu Jintao as general secretary of the CPC Central Committee and as chairman of the CMC.

 November 12, 2014 - Obama and Xi announce a climate change agreement that would cut both countries' greenhouse gas emissions by close to a third over the next two decades.
 The White House says the announcement marks the first time China has agreed to cut its carbon emissions.

-September 22-27, 2015 - During Xi's first state visit to the United States, he meets with tech and business leaders in Seattle before flying to Washington, DC, to meet with President Obama.
+September 22-27, 2015 - During Xi's first state visit to the United States, he meets with tech and business leaders in Seattle before flying to Washington to meet with Obama.

 October 20-23, 2015 - First state visit to the United Kingdom, to bolster economic and diplomatic ties.